Rainy Day Recess: More than 60 Indoor Play Places in the Seattle Area

 6. Alderwood Mall play area in Lynnwood.
 Another reason to head north: The kids’ area was upgraded in December 2007 and now sports shiny new play equipment.
 It’s free and open during mall hours.

-7. Twirl Cafe in Seattle.
-Sit back and drink a latte (or sip a glass of wine on their "Whine Wednesdays") while your child enjoys open play time in the play room or space to run around in the upstairs multipurpose room.
+7. Twirl Cafe in Seattle, Queen Anne neighborhood.
+Sit back and drink a latte while your child enjoys open play time in the play room or space to run around in the upstairs multipurpose room.
 Twirl Cafe offers a full, kid-friendly cafe menu, supervised play times for when mama needs a break and monthly classes and activities.

-8. Mosaic Coffeehouse in Wallingford.
+8. Mosaic Coffeehouse in North Seattle, Wallingford.
 This unique community coffeehouse, housed in the basement of a church, offers good coffee and snacks, only charges you what you can afford, and offers a complete playroom outfitted with a train table, books, toys and more.
-(It is not open every day; check for latest hours.
+(It is not open every day; check for latest hours.)

 10. The Nest in Woodinville.
 Need to run some errands?
 Drop off the kiddos for some arts & crafts, music, movement and age-appropriate open play while you finish up your daily chores.
 Check the events calendar for featured daily activities and what's in store for your tot's play day.

-11. Om Kids Play Gym in Seattle, near Lake Union.
-An inviting alternative to community centers, Om offers an open gym for kids and parents several days a week, with facilitators on-hand to engage the children in movement, music, yoga, dance, and play, including a trampoline, swings, rings, lots of cushions and a song circle. $9 a session.
+12. Om Kids Play Gym in Seattle, near Lake Union, North Seattle.
+An inviting alternative to community centers, Om offers an open gym for kids and parents several days a week, with facilitators on-hand to engage the children in movement, music, yoga, dance, and play, including a trampoline, swings, rings, lots of cushions and a song circle.

 Gyms, bounce houses, trampolines, and other ways to wear 'em out